vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 To do so, we'll need to implement a `PipelineConfigBuilder` from the previous section.
 We'll then update [the `compile` function](https://github.com/timberio/vector/blob/v0.15.0/src/config/compiler.rs#L4) to build a `Config` containing the required pipeline components.
 The compiler will load the pipeline's transforms and add the route `outputs` to the corresponding `sinks`.

-The components coming from the pipeline will be cloned inside the final `Config`, in the `transforms` `IndexMap` and the `Routes` from the pipeline components will be added to the referring components input field.
+The components coming from the pipeline will be cloned inside the final `Config`, in the `IndexMap` containing the `transforms` and the `Routes` from the pipeline components will be added to the referring components input field.

 For example, the following configuration and pipeline, and its **equivalent** once built.